-The CGP works outside the official T20 processes that are established by successive G20 Presidencies, but it supports these efforts by providing information, analysis of policy proposals and monitoring progress on policy implementation.
-The CGP aims to work closely with the T20 organizing group of each successive G20 Presidency, in order to ensure that its agenda remains well-aligned to each G20 agenda as well as to long-term G20 policy concerns.
+The CGP works outside the official processes of the G20 and related international fora, but it supports these efforts by providing information, analysis of policy proposals and monitoring progress on policy implementation.

 Features of the CGP

-The CGP includes leading think tanks, academic institutions, and policy making organizations from the G20 countries and beyond, with the common aim of identifying and addressing transnational problems in the spirit of global citizenship.
+The CGP includes leading think tanks, academic institutions, and policy making organizations (in their research and advisory capacities) from the G20 countries and beyond, with the common aim of identifying and addressing transnational problems in the spirit of global citizenship.

-The members of the CGP fulfill the following requirements:
+The members of the CGP fulfill the following membership requirements:

-- They generate world-class research relevant to G20 problems.
+- They are highly reputed in their countries for excellent research relevant to G20 problems.

-- They seek to provide policy advice to the G20 on a long-term basis.
+- They seek to provide policy advice to the G20, the G7 and other multilateral fora on a long-term basis.

 - They have access to relevant policy makers in their own countries, as well as at the international level.

-- They have strong contacts to other think tanks of the T20, enabling them to draw on research and policy expertise in diverse areas of specialization.
+- They have strong contacts to other think tanks, including those from the T20, enabling them to draw on research and policy expertise in diverse areas of specialization.

-Taken together, these three features enable the CGP to support policy coherence from one G20 Presidency to the next, access policy makers in all G20 countries, and draw on wide networks of other T20 think tanks.
-Thereby the CGP becomes a potentially valuable source of policy advice to the G20 and other international fora.
+Taken together, these features enable the CGP to support coherent, research-based policy advice from one G20 Presidency to the next, influence the relevant policymaking processes, and draw on wide networks of other leading researchers and decision makers.
+Thereby the CGP becomes a potentially valuable source of policy ideas to the G20 and other international fora.

 Members of the CGP are chosen to serve for a 3-year terms, renewable.
 The ongoing selection process to the CGP is open and flexible.
 Decisions on entry to and exit from the CGP will be taken on the basis of majority votes by existing CGP members.
 All think tanks and research institutions of the T20 can become members of the CGP, provided that they fulfill the ambitious membership criteria outlined above.
 Existing members who are no longer in a position to fulfill these criteria will leave the CGP once their term of office has expired.